daattali/beautiful-jekyll/_drafts/the-ultimate-chore-checklists-that-don-t-stress-you-out.md

 ---
 _I certainly didn't have chores "figured out" until probably the last couple years.
 I was spinning wheels and getting mad at chores more often than I'd like in the past because I didn't know how to, well, tackle them.
 Learning how to create chore routines was not something I learned growing up.
 Chores just was something I did.
 Sort of.
 And also stressed me out more often than not.
 Can you relate too?_ If so, this blog is for you.
 I bring you: **the ultimate chore checklists that don't stress you out.**

-I am going to be sharing with you my valuable chore routines that I share on my [_Instagram_](http://www.instagram.com/simplehomemom) _almost daily and give you a deep dive into loop planning with chore routines.
+_I am going to be sharing with you my valuable chore routines that I share on my_ [_Instagram_](http://www.instagram.com/simplehomemom) _almost daily and give you a deep dive into loop planning with chore routines.
 A much requested topic!_

 ### DAILY CHORE CHECKLIST + LOOP CHORE CHECKLIST

-**But, first download your chore routine printables** [**HERE**](https://www.dropbox.com/s/o9dm86wv0ve6l0o/Chore%20Checklists%20SHM%20.pdf?dl=0) **because you'll need them for learning about loop planning through the rest of the email!**
+**But, first download your chore routine printables** [**HERE**](https://www.dropbox.com/s/o9dm86wv0ve6l0o/Chore%20Checklists%20SHM%20.pdf?dl=0) **because you'll need them for learning about loop planning through the rest of the blog!**

 These checklists go hand in hand to help you get your chores done and the magic is the loop chore checklist because it helps you tackle those "extra" chores at your own pace.
 Low/no stress!
 Woop!